 In addition to the short paved trail at Keys View, the only other dog-friendly hiking trail within Joshua Tree National park is the similarly paved Oasis of Mara Trail.

 This easy half-mile long paved trail is located at the Joshua Tree National Park Headquarters in Twentynine Palms.
-We skipped visiting this spot as we exited the national park from the southern entrance.
+Unfortunately, we skipped visiting this spot as we exited the national park from the southern entrance.

-Just be wary of hot pavements during the middle of the day – it might be better to complete this walk with your dog during the cooler morning or evening hours.
+Just be wary of hot pavements during the middle of the day.
+Consider completing this walk with your dog during the cooler morning or evening hours when the weather is warmer.

 #5 Walk Along Unpaved Roads

 One alternative option for hiking with your pet in Joshua Tree are the many unpaved roads located within the park.
-Any roads that vehicles can drive along, leashed pets are allowed on.
+Leashed pets are allowed on any roads that vehicles can drive along.

 A list of the unpaved roads and their distances can be found on this page.
 Note that some of the roads are only accessible to 4-wheel drive vehicles, sometimes only high-clearance vehicles.
 One of the most popular dirt roads is the Geology Tour Road, which is partially accessible to regular vehicles.

-Remember to keep an eye out for other vehicles and that pets are not allowed further than 100 feet (30.5m) off the edges of the road, plus need to stay leashed.
+Remember to keep an eye out for other vehicles and that pets are not allowed further than 100 feet (30.5m) off the edges of the road, plus need to stay leashed at all times.

 Keeping Your Dog Safe at Joshua Tree